We’ve all heard it. “What the heck? You look fine to me!”

 And choose people who want to understand.
 You will find that those are the people who really care about you.

 Use the term “brain holes”.

 I find using the term “brain holes” works well.
 Yes, it is not a medical term.
-But naming a problem a “brain hole” is something that makes the concept of missing neurons easier for people to understand.
+But naming a problem a “brain hole” is creates a visual image which makes it easier for people to understand.